hedj/nslc/README.md

 # nslc
-A serial frame format.

-Borrowing heavily from [Arduhdlc](https://github.com/jarkko-hautakorpi/Arduhdlc), and sharing the same API, this is a serial framing implementation for Arduino.

-nslc is *not* in any way shape or form compatible with HDLC.
+Borrowing heavily from [Arduhdlc](https://github.com/jarkko-hautakorpi/Arduhdlc), and sharing the same API, this is a serial framing implementation for Arduino. nslc is *not* in any way shape or form compatible with HDLC.
 Frames consists of a series of data bytes followed by a checksum byte, followed by a LF (0x0A).

 Before transmission, control characters appearing in the data and checksum bytes must be escaped: